bexcoding/portfolio/cipher-project/README.md

 Here is the next message before being inserted:

-> 'This reverse function removes punctuation and makes sure all characters are lowercase.
+> "This reverse function removes punctuation and makes sure all characters are lowercase.
 In my opinion, this makes the cipher less obvious.
 The side effect is that decrypting the message results in a message without punctuation or spaces.
-This is harder to read than usual but still doable.'
+This is harder to read than usual but still doable."

 As you can see, the result of the encryption does not immediately gives itself away and could possibly be interpreted as a series of random characters if not observed closely:

-> 'elbaodllitstublausunahtdaerotredrahsisihtsecapsronoitautcnuptuohtiwegassemanistluseregassemehtgnitpyrcedtahtsitceffeedisehtsuoivbosselrehpicehtsekamsihtnoinipoymniesacrewolerasretcarahcllaerussekamdnanoitautcnupsevomernoitcnufesreversiht'
+> "elbaodllitstublausunahtdaerotredrahsisihtsecapsronoitautcnuptuohtiwegassemanistluseregassemehtgnitpyrcedtahtsitceffeedisehtsuoivbosselrehpicehtsekamsihtnoinipoymniesacrewolerasretcarahcllaerussekamdnanoitautcnupsevomernoitcnufesreversiht"

 The only problem with this method is that on decryption the message still does not have punctuation.
 The words run together.
 While this is an unfortunate side effect, I believe that it is worth the extra chance that someone wouldn't be able to understand the encrypted message:

-> 'thisreversefunctionremovespunctuationandmakessureallcharactersarelowercaseinmyopinionthismakesthecipherlessobviousthesideeffectisthatdecryptingthemessageresultsinamessagewithoutpunctuationorspacesthisishardertoreadthanusualbutstilldoable'
+> "thisreversefunctionremovespunctuationandmakessureallcharactersarelowercaseinmyopinionthismakesthecipherlessobviousthesideeffectisthatdecryptingthemessageresultsinamessagewithoutpunctuationorspacesthisishardertoreadthanusualbutstilldoable"